satwik12-dev/CurrrencyConverterGUI/README.md

 ## 📌 License

-MIT License — free to use, modify, and distribute with attribution.
+Apache License — free to use, modify, and distribute with attribution.

 ---